 After the interlude describing Apollo's conversion and ministry, Luke returns to the story of Paul for his final example of transition.
-While Apollos was at Corinth (to see the link click Ae - The Founding of the Church of Ephesus), Paul traveled through the upper region and came to Ephesus (Acts 18:27-28).
+While Apollos was at Corinth (to see link click Cf - Priscilla and Aquila Teach Apollos), Paul traveled through the upper region and came to Ephesus (18:27-28).
 The upper region is a term used for the highlands of the Ephesian area.
-This meant that Paul didn't travel on the usual Roman road, but took the more direct route through Colossae and Laodicea (Colossians 2:1).
-And he came to Ephesus in fulfillment of his promise in Acts 18:21.
-He found some disciples and said to them, "Did you receive the Ruach Ha'Kodesh when you believed?"
+This meant that Paul didn't travel on the usual Roman road, but took the more direct route through Colosse and Laodicea (Colossians 2:1).
+And he came to Ephesus in fulfillment of his promise in 18:21.
+He found some disciples and said to them, "Did you receive the Ruach ha-Kodesh when you believed?"
 Paul recognized them as believers of some sort.
 But there was something obviously lacking in their faith.
-They replied to him, "No, we've never even heard that there is a Ruach Ha'Kodesh (Acts 19:1-2).
+They replied to him, "No, we've never even heard that there is a Ruach ha-Kodesh (19:1-2).

 As soon as Paul heard their response, he began to probe.
 Then he asked, "Into what were you immersed?"
-They said, "Into John's back to God immersion" (Acts 19:3).
-Like Apollos, these were disciples of John-the-Immerser, and had been immersed as Apollos had been.
+They said, "Into John's back to God immersion" (19:3).
+Like Apollos, these were disciples of John the Immerser, and had been immersed as Apollos had been.
 But Apollos was with John long enough to know that Yeshua was the Messiah.
 He was with John when he declared: Look, the Lamb of God, who takes away the sin of the world (John 1:29).
-These disciples of John, however, had left the Land beforehand and never even heard of Yeshua.
-In other words, they had even less knowledge about the Gospel than Apollos.
-But they were remnants of the righteous of the TaNaKh, still hanging on, still looking for their Messiah twenty years after John-the-Immerser had died.
+These disciples of John, however, had left the Land beforehand and never even heard of Jesus.
+In other words, they had even less knowledge about the gospel than Apollos.
+But they were remnants of the righteous of the TaNaKh, still hanging on, still looking for their Messiah twenty years after John the Immerser had died.

-After Paul recognized who those men were, he spoke about Yeshua Messiah, not the Ruach Ha'Kodesh.
-He said: John immersed with an immersion of repentance, telling the people that they should believe in the One coming after him - that is, in Yeshua (Acts 19:4).
+After Paul recognized who those men were, he spoke about Jesus Christ, not the Ruach ha-Kodesh.
+He said: John immersed with an immersion of repentance, telling the people that they should believe in the One coming after him - that is, in Yeshua (19:4).
 Because they had identified with John's back-to-God movement, they were also committing themselves to accepting whomever John pointed out as the Messiah.
-But then Paul taught them concerning the One John identified - Yeshua Messiah.
+But then Paul taught them concerning the One John identified - Jesus Christ.